WUPY: History

 In late 2006, the station got approval from the Federal Communications Commission to move transmitter operations from the original station tower (which the station directly privately owned) to leased space on a third-party owned tower (which they presently use).
 The two towers were approximately 800 meters apart from one another.

-In January of 2023, the station was acquired by BTC USA Holdings Management, Inc. (d.b.a.
-Frontier Media) as part of a multi-station purchase agreement with SNRN Broadcasting Inc.
+In January 2023, there was an agreement to sell the station to BTC USA Holdings Management, Inc. (d.b.a.
+Frontier Media) as part of a multi-station purchase agreement with SNRN Broadcasting Inc, however this sale never closed as BTC USA Holdings Management went in receivership shortly before the sale was to be finalized.

+In July 2025, it was announced that this station (along with its sister stations) would be acquired by Civic Media for $465,000.
+The sale completed with the FCC acceptance of the broadcast license assignment transfer in August 2025.
+The station's current license under Civic Media is valid until October 2028.